We suggest you read this portion of the guide aloud with any other adults in your group before scheduling your first Playdate.

-Our program can be tailored for all kinds of groups – whether you join with friends, with family, or in a classroom setting (i.e., become an affiliate).
+Our program can be tailored for all kinds of groups – whether you join with friends, family, or in a classroom setting (i.e., become an affiliate).
 For home-based playgroups, we do suggest that you try to include friends and not just siblings.
-This way you can achieve greater diversity of ideas and opinions.
+This way, you can achieve greater diversity of ideas and opinions.

 How large should the playgroup be?
 An ideal, home-based spiritual playgroup consists of two or three kids, close together in age.
 Each child should also have an adult mentor.
 Although the adult would most likely be a parent, it could be a godparent, teacher, spiritual mentor, or other friend.